KohaAloha/koha-testing-docker/README.md

 #### Running the right branch

-By default the k-t-d that will start up is configured to work for the master branch of Koha.
+By default the _KTD_ that will start up is configured to work for the master branch of Koha.
 If you want to run an image to test code against another koha branch you should use the `KOHA_IMAGE` environment variable before starting the image as above.